bioimageit/bioimageit/README.md

 The command `pixi run -e package pyinstaller bioimageit.py` packages BioImageIT in the `dist/` repository.
 It runs "`pyinstaller bioimageit.py`" in the `package` environment defined in `pyproject.toml`.
 This environment only requires `requests` and `pyinstaller` with Python 3.12.

+## Debug Modules

+- Open ToolManagement/ in a new VSCode window: `code PyFlow/ToolManagement`
+- Choose the proper python environment to debug (open a python file, then choose the env at the bottom right of the screen)
+- Run Debug
+- Copy the port number printed in the output: "Listening port 62996"
+- Back in bioimageit: EnvironmentManager.launch, set Debug to True when the environment is the one to debug (for example), and past the port number
+- Debug BioImageIT